 - Your runner wins – full win place show payout

 - Your runner comes second – place and show payout

 - The horse comes third – show payout

 Knowing the odds, you can calculate the expected returns quickly.
-However, as we mentioned, that’s not necessary since bookies have instant calculators on their own.
+However, as we mentioned, that’s not necessary since bookies have instant calculators.

 When Should You Place a Win, Place, and Show Bet

 Of course, if you find value bets with higher odds than what you expect, it’s a lock.
-Putting money on all 3 bets can still deliver solid returns with the right horses, but you’ll need to research and use a good strategy for it.
+Putting money on all 3 bets can still deliver solid returns with the right horses, but you’ll need to research and use a good strategy.